MohitKhera/CIS1051Final/proposal.md

 ## In just a sentence or two, summarize your project.
 (E.g., "A website that lets you buy and sell stocks.")

 - I want to create a website that allows the user trade stocks.
-The webstie will incorporate a login page that takes them to another page that allows the user to buy and sell stocks of their choice.
+The website will incorporate a login page that takes them to another page that allows the user to buy and sell stocks of their choice.

 ## In a paragraph or more, detail your project.
 What will your software do?
 What features will it have?
 How will it be executed?